 Barako Káveház Budapest

-It’s not easy to find specialty coffee shops on the Buda side, so when Barako, a closet-sized café, opened in 2014, it filled a void in Buda’s barely-existent craft coffee scene.
-The Filipino owner, Ryan Andres, eschewed the tourist-centric commercial areas of downtown Pest and set up shop here instead.
+It’s not easy to find specialty coffee on the Buda side, so when Barako, a closet-sized café, opened in 2014, it filled a gaping void in Buda’s barely-existent craft coffee scene.
+This is thanks to Filipino owner, Ryan Andres, who eschewed the tourist-heavy areas of downtown Pest, setting up shop here instead.

 He imports the Barako coffee beans—a variation of the Liberica species—from land he cultivates in the Philippines.
 One of Barako’s specialties is siphon coffee, which involves an elaborate preparation process reminiscent of a high school chemistry class experiment.
 Aside from the spectacle, the highlight is a refreshingly smooth, delicate cup of coffee (actually, two cups).
 If you're planning to pull an all-nighter or are a caffeine addict, I recommend the "dead eye": three shots of espresso with brewed coffee.

 Once a year, Andres serves kopi luwak, the rare and expensive coffee beans excreted by wild civets.
 Barako ensures that these coffee beans come from ethically-harvested sources in the Philippines.